Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

 Parameter Names                   Parameter Value Description
 ================================= ======================================================
+/p/DJANGO_SECRET_KEY              Django secret key (same for Flask) /p/DJANGO_SECURE_SSL_REDIRECT     Tells Django to redirect HTTP to HTTPS.
+Should be False
+                                  since we're using ALB to do that.
-/p/DJANGO_SECRET_KEY              Django secret key (same for Flask) /p/DATABASE_URL                   Database url from AWS RDS /p/REDIS_URL                      Cache url from AWS ElastiCache/RabbitMQ (used mostly
+/p/DATABASE_URL                   Database url from AWS RDS /p/REDIS_URL                      Cache url from AWS ElastiCache/RabbitMQ (used mostly
                                   for those using Celery).
 It can also be blank if you